DamianTran/cvision/README.md

 ## INSTALL

+### USING PRECOMPILED LIBRARIES:

 This library requires your GCC compiler version to be at or above 7.3.0.
 The precompiled library files in the /lib directory will work immediately for Windows.
 Precompiled versions for macOS and Linux will be soon to follow!

+### BUILDING FROM SOURCE:

-Otherwise, you're always welcome to build the library from source using the included headers and source files.
+You're always welcome to build the library from source using the included headers and source files.
+This will require SFML 2.5.1 (https://www.sfml-dev.org/index.php).
+You will need to link to the following libraries:

+#### On Windows:

+    * freetype
+    * opengl32
+    * gdi32
+    * winmm
+    * stdc++
+    * gcc

+## DOCUMENTATION

 The supporting documentation for this library is a work in progress, as is the library itself (as of June 2018).
 Please check back on this repo on a monthly basis for increasingly up-to-date coverage, more extensive library capabilities, and more efficient optimizations.